Exploring Vision Neural Network Pruning via Screening Methodology: Proposed Method

-where the $L_0$ norm restricts the number of non-zero parameters $||\mathcal{W^{*}}||_0$ to a fraction $r$ of $||\mathcal{W}||_0$, where $r$ a known positive float in range $(0, 1)$.
+where the $L_0$ norm restricts the number of non-zero parameters $||\mathcal{W^{*}}||_0$ to a fraction $r$ of $||\mathcal{W}||_0$, and $r$ denotes a positive float in range $(0, 1)$.
 In this approach, the individual parameters in the parameter space $\mathcal{W}$ are eliminated irrespective of the position, which ultimately leads to sparse weights irregularly across layers.
-Though the method provides good flexibility, to realize its benefit in terms of computation, it needs specialized hardware or sparse matrix libraries in most cases.